cockroachdb/cockroach-operator/docs/openshift/openshift-dev.md

 ![operator_dialogue](https://user-images.githubusercontent.com/461296/94025412-78a8e100-fd86-11ea-8caa-cb83c1e4bb57.png)

 We're going to leave everything as is except for the drop down for namespace.
+We're also going to set cockroachDBVersion to v20.2.7 (not shown).
 We're going to install the CockroachDB Operator into the namespace we created earlier.
 Click install.

 ![crdb_os1](https://user-images.githubusercontent.com/461296/94025061-19e36780-fd86-11ea-9ec2-9a20bae7d917.png)